 Transpaco's well established CSI programme has continued with funds and goods provided to charities, NGOs and schools.

-Our commitment to Enterprise Development is encapsulated in our supply of an interest free loan to a black-owned firm to develop and expand their products, which they will in turn supply to Transpaco.
+Our commitment to enterprise development is encapsulated in our granting an interest free loan to a black-owned enterprise to develop and expand their products, which they will in turn supply to Transpaco.